Duqu

 Duqu is a collection of computer malware discovered on 1 September 2011, thought by Kaspersky Labs to be related to the Stuxnet worm and to have been created by Unit 8200.
 The Laboratory of Cryptography and System Security (CrySyS Lab) of the Budapest University of Technology and Economics in Hungary discovered the threat, analysed the malware, and wrote a 60-page report naming the threat Duqu.
 Duqu got its name from the prefix "~DQ" it gives to the names of files it creates.

+History

+In April 2011, Iranian authorities announced that computers there had been struck by a second digital attack in the wake of Stuxnet and gave this new attack the name Stars virus.
+Iran did not release any samples of the malware for outside researchers to examine.

+During analysis of the Duqu malware, researchers came to believe that the Stars virus found by Iranian computer specialists was the Duqu virus.
+The Duqu virus keylogger was embedded in a JPEG file.
+Since most of the file was taken by the keylogger only a portion of the image remained.
+It turned out to be an image taken by the Hubble telescope showing a cluster of stars, the aftermath of two galaxies colliding.
+Symantec, Kaspersky and CrySyS researchers came to believe Duqu and Stars were the same virus.

 Nomenclature

 The term Duqu is used in a variety of ways: